eheimlich/eheimlich.github.io/_posts/2019-10-22-generalized_linear_models.md

 $$ln(\lambda_i) = X_i^T \beta $$

 Notice how we used the log(natural) link function in the Poisson distribution since the $$\lambda$$ parameter of the Poisson distribution needs to be positive.

+Since the link function is ln, there are no odds to speak of.
+When interpreting the coefficients we would just exponentiate them and then we could say that a one unit change in the variable of interest leads to that amount of change in the expected counts.